improving-minnesota/angular-training/labs/lab-07-factories.md

 ###### Test posting a success message
 - Locate the `TODO` near line #64 and add the following test:

+- Test the `notifications.success` method creates the expected configuration.
+  - Call the `notifications.success()` method with a success message.
+  - Verify that:
+    - The `message` property is the success message.
+    - The `type` property is set to 'success'.
+    - The `showCloseButton` is set to true.
+    - The configuration `id` is 'success-message'.

 ```javascript
 it('should post a success message', function () {
   notifications.success('i can haz');